mr-shortman/mr-shortman/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🌱 &nbsp;I'm on track for learning more about Web Development, GUI Design, and Node.js Server Backend.\
+🌱 &nbsp;I'm on track for learning more about GUI Design, Web Development and Javascript Frameworks.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for Web Designs, Programming assignments or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at kurzmannpablo@gmail.com!
 I'll try to respond as soon as I can.\
 🎨 &nbsp;Please have a look at my [Codepen](https://codepen.io/realpablit0) for some more designs I did.
 I'm open to feedback and suggestions!